awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 The authenticator does not recognize a **Role ARN** if it includes a [path](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-friendly-names) other than `/`, such as the following example:

 ```
-arn:aws:iam::<111122223333>:role/<development/apps/prod-iam-role-NodeInstanceRole-621LVEXAMPLE>
+arn:aws:iam::111122223333:role/development/apps/prod-iam-role-NodeInstanceRole-621LVEXAMPLE
 ```

 When specifying a **Role ARN** in the configuration map that includes a path other than `/`, you must drop the path\.
 The ARN above would be specified as the following:

 ```
-arn:aws:iam::<111122223333>:role/<prod-iam-role-NodeInstanceRole-621LVEXAMPLE>
+arn:aws:iam::111122223333:role/prod-iam-role-NodeInstanceRole-621LVEXAMPLE
 ```

 ## TLS handshake timeout<a name="troubleshoot-tls-handshake-timeout"></a>

-When a node is unable to establish a connection to the public API server endpoint, you may an error similar to the following error\.
+When a node is unable to establish a connection to the public API server endpoint, you may see an error similar to the following error\.

 ```
 server.go:233] failed to run Kubelet: could not init cloud provider "aws": error finding instance i-1111f2222f333e44c: "error listing AWS instances: \"RequestError: send request failed\\ncaused by: Post  net/http: TLS handshake timeout\""